 The first civilization in human history was that of the Sumerians.
-This emerged in the mid-4th millenium BC, with the appearance of the first cities on the Mesopotamian flood plain.
-This was a pivotal event for mankind - but why here?
+This emerged in the mid-4th millennium BC, with the appearance of the first cities on the Mesopotamian flood plain.
+This was a pivotal event for mankind – but why here?
 And why now?

 The Rise of Farming in Mesopotamia

 By 6000 BC, farming settlements dotted the Middle Eastern landscape from Egypt to Iran.
 Most of these were small villages, but some, like Jericho, were sizeable towns.
 Jericho, situated in a large oasis, consisted of 8 to10 acres of mud-brick homes surrounded by substantial walls.
 Large water tanks were probably used for irrigation, and a massive stone tower for defence.
 It had a population of some 2,500 people.

 The farming population in the Middle East was distributed across the “Fertile Crescent”, that huge stretch of territory from Egypt in the west to Iran in the east were farming is easy and productive.
 One region where farming was not yet present, however, was southern Mesopotamia.
 This low-lying plain was too dry to allow farming; there simply was not enough rain, apart from during a very brief period in the spring, to grow crops.

 In about 6000 BC, irrigation began to be practised in the foothills of the Zagros mountains, very near southern Mesopotamia.
 Communities of farmers dug tanks and reservoirs to store water, and ditches to lead it to the fields throughout the growing season.
 In this way they were able to water their fields over a long period of time, increasing their yield of crops.

 The techniques learnt here enabled farmers to settle in the dry southern Mesopotamian plains.
 By creating irrigation systems, they were able to feed their crops with water well beyond the brief rainy season.